Camel milk: Yields

-Pakistani and Afghani camels are supposed to produce the highest yields of milk, up to 30 litres per day.
+Pakistani and Afghan camels are supposed to produce the highest yields of milk, up to 30 litres per day.
 The Bactrian camel produces 5 litres per day and the dromedary produces an average of 20 litres per day.
-Intensive breeding of cows has created animals that can produce 40 litres per day in ideal conditions.
+Intensive breeding of camels has created animals that can produce up to 40 litres per day in ideal conditions.
 Camels, with their ability to go 21 days without drinking water, and produce milk even when feeding on low-quality fodder, are a sustainable option for food security in difficult environments.

 Nutritional value

 According to the United States Food and Drug Administration (FDA), camel milk contains 3% fat.
 However, it is reported in the literature that the proportion of fat in the milk varies from country to country and region to region, and is also dependent upon diet, level of hydration of the animal, and type of camel.
 In a detailed report published by the Food and Agriculture Organization of the United Nations in 1982, a table shows fat content varying from as low as 1.1% (in arid areas of Israel) to 5.5% (Ethiopia).
 A 2015 systematic review reports the fat content of dromedary milk as between 1.2% and 6.4%.

-Camel farmers may provide a degree of control over factors affecting nutritional content of the milk produced by their camels.
-Producers of camel milk in Australia state that their products have lower fat and lower lactose than cow's milk.
+Camel farmers may provide a degree of control over factors affecting the nutritional content of the milk produced by their camels.
+Producers of camel milk in Australia state that their products have lower fat and lactose than cow's milk.